 Muster rolls in my great, great grandfather Union Pvt.
 Arthur Bull’s pension file show he remained in Virginia with the 6th New York Heavy Artillery through the summer of 1865.
 Was he involved in the early days of Reconstruction?
 If so, what role might he have played?
 And where can I search for answers?

-Until the Freedman’s Bureau was fully operational — beginning around June 1865 — it appears that Union Army soldiers like my ancestor, who remained in the South after the Civil War’s end, may have handled some relief work.
+Until the Freedman’s Bureau was fully operational — beginning around June 1865 — it appears that Union Army soldiers like my ancestor, who remained in the South after the Civil War’s end, may have handled some of this relief work.

-On 25 May 1865, in the Dept. of Virginia — where my ancestor was stationed with the 6th NYHA in Sub-District of the Roanoke, District of the Nottoway — the Army of the James issued orders that directed the safeguarding of newly-free African Americans, which likely included relief efforts.
+On 25 May 1865, in the Dept. of Virginia — where my ancestor was stationed with the 6th NYHA in Sub-District of the Roanoke, District of the Nottoway — the Army of the James issued orders that directed the safeguarding of emancipated African Americans, which likely included relief efforts.